DerwenAI/kleptosyn/README.md

 python3 -m pip install -r requirements.txt
 ```

-You will also the CLI for Google Cloud to get the input datasets:
+You will also need the CLI for Google Cloud to get the input datasets:
 <https://cloud.google.com/storage/docs/discover-object-storage-gcloud>